vijayraavi/architecture-center/docs/guide/design-principles/index.md

 ## Design for self healing

 **Design your application to be self healing when failures occur**.
-This requires a three-pronged approach:
+In a distributed system, failures happen.
+Hardware can fail.
+The network can have transient failures.
+Rarely, an entire region may experience a disruption.

-- Detect failures.
+A resilient application is one that:

-- Respond to failures gracefully.
+- Can detect failures
-- Log and monitor failures, to give operational insight.
+- Responds to failures gracefully

-Don't just consider big events like regional outages, which are generally rare.
-Focus just as much on handling local, short-lived failures, such as network connectivity failures or failed database connections.
+- Logs and monitor failures, to give operational insight.

 ### Recommendations

 **Retry failed operations**.
 Build [retry logic][retry] into your application to handle transient failures.
 Transient failures include momentary loss of network connectivity, a dropped database connection, or a timeout when a service is busy.

 **Protect failing remote services**.
-If a failure is non-transient, then automatic retries can lead to cascading failures, as requests back up.
+If a failure is non-transient, automatic retries can lead to cascading failures, as requests back up.
 Use the [Circuit Breaker Pattern][circuit-breaker] to fail fast when an operation is likely to fail.

 **Isolate critical resources**.
 Failures in one subsystem can sometimes cascade, if resources such as threads or sockets become exhausted.
 Use the [Bulkhead Pattern][bulkhead] to partition a system into isolated groups, so that a failure in one partition doesn't bring down the entire system.